Interesting Facts about Rocks and 3 Different Types

 1. Sandstone reservoir rocks: which can be composed of quartz sand, or arkosic sandstone, with sand grain sizes ranging between 62 μm-2 mm.
 Sandstone is chosen in combination to combine porosity and permeability, that is the volume dominated by the sand on the rock, the size of the large and small grains should be, unlike in sandstone reservoirs they are those that consist sandstone usually about 25 meters.

-2. Carbonate reservoir rocks: One of the best features of carbonate rocks is their mineral content or composition.
-They usually consist of fossils ranging in size from a very small single cell to animals with larger shells.
+2. Carbonate reservoir rocks: One of the best features of a carbonate rock is its mineral content or composition.
+They usually consist of fossils ranging in size from small single cells to animals with larger shells.
 Most of the carbonate rocks are deposited at or near the site of their formation.

 The ideal source rock is usually limestone or shale, and it is worth noting that ensuring the formation of good source rock requires good retention of organic matter, which is essential and fundamental to building a complete petroleum system.